Waste management – School of Arts, Design and Architecture

 Waste management at the School of Arts, Design and Architecture

-Waste management at ARTS, as well as environmental management in general, is coordinated by Campus and Facility Services along with the persons responsible at each department and degree programme.
-ARTS’ exercise, workshop and studio masters also provide help with the implementation of environmental management in practice.
+Waste management at ARTS, as well as environmental management in general, is coordinated by ACRE along with the persons responsible at each department and degree programme.
+ARTS’s workshop and studio masters also provide help with the implementation of environmental management in practice.

 The main objective of waste management is to ensure that as small a share of waste as possible is utilised and therefore ends up at a landfill and that a large a share of waste as possible is utilised as effectively as possible.